AndrewWPhillips/eggql/README.md

 }
 ```

 Note that the query name `random` is derived from the struct's field name `Random`.
-Only exported fields (those with a upper-case first letter) are used and the generated GraphQL name derived from it using a lower-case first letter.
+Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name derived from it using a lower-case first letter.
 You can also provide your own name using the graphql tag such as `graphql:"myRand,args(low=1,high=6)"`.

 Also note the two resolver arguments (`low` and `high`) given in the graphql tag.
 You must supply the `args` option of the tag if the resolver function takes arguments.
-In this case there are two arguments so you must specify two names in the `args`.
+In this case there are two arguments, so you must specify two names in the `args`.
 (An exception is if the first function argument is a `context.Context` as we will see below.)

 I usually test GraphQL servers using Postman (see below) but you can just use curl to post a GraphQL query like this: